tarwn/lessthandot-hugo/blogs/content/posts/2009-05-29-get-local-lab-and-instances-going-replic.md

 ```
 Restart SQL Server and you'll get in at least.

 Second issue.
 SQL Agent wasn't running mostly because I don't let it so my laptop actually runs and isn't bogged down.
-So I start it…
+So I start it...

 Error: “SQLServerAgent could not be started (reason: SQLServerAgent must be able to connect to SQLServer as SysAdmin, but '(Unknown)' is not a member of the SysAdmin role). ”